almereyda/awesome-starred/README.md

 - [fluid-notion/fluid-outliner](https://github.com/fluid-notion/fluid-outliner) - Open source web based outliner built with a strong focus on simplicity and ease of use
 - [shinima/trips-editor](https://github.com/shinima/trips-editor) - 🎨 A simple SVG editor which focuses on editing polygons/polylines and attaching semantic data to them.
 - [robertknight/webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - A tool for finding out what contributes to the size of Webpack bundles
-- [hedgedoc/hedgedoc](https://github.com/hedgedoc/hedgedoc) - HedgeDoc - The best platform to write and share markdown.
+- [hedgedoc/hedgedoc](https://github.com/hedgedoc/hedgedoc) - HedgeDoc - Ideas grow better together
 - [mb21/panwriter](https://github.com/mb21/panwriter) - Markdown editor with pandoc integration and paginated preview.
 - [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Manager, developed by Jigsaw.
 The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
 It uses the Electron framework to offer support for Windows, macOS an
 - [fabiospampinato/noty](https://github.com/fabiospampinato/noty) - Autosaving sticky note with support for multiple notes without needing multiple windows.